Contemporary Landscape Artists

 Sandy and Peter (b.1960 in Birkenhead, UK and 1958 in Bradford, UK) have been creative collaborators for over 40 years: first meeting at Harrogate College of Art in 1981, and later both studying at Ravensbourne College of Art in London, UK (1982-85), on the sculpture and painting/printmaking (Fine Art) degree courses respectively.

-They moved to Holland in 1988 to work for pioneering software development companies in the early days of the computer graphics industry, providing production technology to major Academy Award winning film special effects studios like US based Digital Domain and Industrial Light and Magic (ILM).
+They moved to Amsterdam in The Netherlands in 1988 to work for pioneering software development companies in the early days of the computer graphics industry, which were providing innovative production technology to major film special effects studios around the world, including US based Academy Award winning ‘Digital Domain’, and the George Lucas founded ‘Industrial Light and Magic’ (ILM).

 They married in Amsterdam in 1992 and relocated to Hong Kong later that year to further develop their creative practice and be close to a network of private collectors in Asia Pacific - particularly from the digital technology, film, entertainment and banking industries - that had begun to take an early interest in their lens-based landscape informed constructed digital images.